Lawqup/rust-nn/README.md

 Features include:

 - Ergonomic APIs for building and training your networks.
-- Predifined optimizer methods and activation functions, as well as the ability to add your own via implementing a trait.
+- Predefined optimizer methods and activation functions, as well as the ability to add your own via implementing a trait.
-- Fully customizable GUI via [egui](https://github.com/emilk/egui) for seeing your networkduring training, including some prebuilt GUIs.
+- Fully customizable GUI via [egui](https://github.com/emilk/egui) for seeing your network during training, including some prebuilt GUIs.

 ## Examples

 For more detailed examples, look at the examples directory.

 - [Examples directory](./examples/).
 Featured examples:
-  - [adder_gui](./examples/learn_image) -- simple example of creating a custom training GUI to train a neural network to add numbers
+  - [adder_gui](./examples/learn_image) -- a simple example of creating a custom training GUI to train a neural network to add numbers
   - [learn_image](./examples/learn_image) -- a more involved example for training a neural network to upscale and interpolate images

 ### Minimal example